Salman Butt © Getty Images

 While Majeed was released on bail for the bribe of £150,000, the controversy got murkier.
 The fact that the captain of the team was involved in such an act further riled the cricketing world.
 The players’ initial reaction was remain in denial and play down the credentials of the paper.

 The Scotland Yard Police released Majeed on bail on August 29.
 Then ICC CEO Haroon Lorgat assured thorough investigation over the sting operation.
-Within four days, Butt along with Asif and Aamer were banned for various offences under Article 2 of the ICC Anti-Corruption Code for Players and Player Support Personnel.
+Within 4 days, Butt along with Asif and Aamer were banned for various offences under Article 2 of the ICC Anti-Corruption Code for Players and Player Support Personnel.

 Later in the year all three were found guilty by the Southwark Crown Court under conspiracy to cheat.
 Judge Jeremy Cooke stated that he had kept the harshest of punishment for Butt.
 While delivering his verdict against Butt, Judge Cooke stated: